LeaVerou/lea.verou.me/blog/2023/going-lean/index.md

 tags:
   - meta
   - 11ty
+  - ia
 ---

-WordPress has always been with me since my very first post in 2009.
+WordPress has been with me since [my very first post in 2009](/blog).
-There is a lot to love about it: It’s open source, it has a thriving ecosystem, a lovely default theme, and a block editor that makes my inner UX geek giddy.
+There is a lot to love about it: It’s open source, it has a thriving ecosystem, a beautiful default theme, and a block editor that makes my inner UX geek giddy.
-Plus, it makes building a website and publishing content accessible to everyone.
+Plus, it made building a website and publishing content accessible to everyone.
 No wonder it’s [the most popular CMS in the world](https://almanac.httparchive.org/en/2022/cms#most-popular-cmss), by a huge margin.

-However, for me, the bad had started to outweigh the good.
+However, for me, the bad had started to outweigh the good:

-Things I could do in minutes in a static site, required finding (or writing) a plugin in WP.
+- Things I could do in minutes in a static site, in WP required finding a plugin or tweaking PHP code.
-It was slow and bloated.
+- It was slow and bloated.
-Getting a draft out of WP and into another medium was a pain.
+- Getting a draft out of it and into another medium was a pain.
-Despite having never been hacked, I was terrified about security, especially once it started demanding a higher PHP version than what I had.
+- Despite having never been hacked, I was terrified about security, especially once it started demanding a higher PHP version than what I had.
-I was periodically getting "Error establishing a database connection" errors, whose frequency kept increasing.
+- I was periodically getting "Error establishing a database connection" errors, whose frequency kept increasing.

 It was time to move on.
-It’s not you WP, it’s me.
+*It’s not you WP, it’s me.*

+It seemed obvious that the next step would be a statically generated blog.
-I had been using [Eleventy](https://11ty.dev) for a while at that point and loved it, so it was a no-brainer.
+I had been using [Eleventy](https://11ty.dev) for a while on a variety of sites at that point and loved it, so using that was a no-brainer.
-In fact, my blog was my last remaining non-JAMstack site.
+In fact, my blog was one of my last remaining non-JAMstack sites, and by far the biggest.
 I had built a [simple 11ty blog for my husband](https://svgees.us/blog/) a year ago, and was almost jealous of the convenience and simplicity.
 There are so many conveniences that just come for free with this workflow: git, Markdown, custom components, even GitHub Copilot as you write your prose!
 And if you can make the repo public, oooooh, the possibilities!
 People could even file PRs and issues for your blog posts!

+Using [Netlify](https://netlify.com) as a platform was also a no-brainer:
+I had been using it for years, and at this point host over 30 sites with them.
+I love their simplicity, their focus on developer experience, and their commitment to open source.
+I also happen to know a bunch of folks there, and they have a great culture too.

 However, I was dreading the amount of work it would take to migrate 14 years of content, plugins, and styling.
 The stroke that broke the camel’s back was a particularly bad db outage.
 I [tweeted](https://twitter.com/LeaVerou/status/1652166572335587329) about my frustration, but I had already made up my mind.

 I reviewed the list of plugins I had installed on WP to estimate the amount of work.
-They literally all fell in one of two categories:
+Nearly all fell in one of two categories:
-1. Solving problems I wouldn't have if I wasn't using WP (e.g. SVG support)
+1. Solving problems I wouldn't have if I wasn't using WP (e.g. SVG support, Don’t Muck My Markup)
-2. Giving me benefits I could get with a single line of code in 11ty (e.g. Prism syntax highlighting)
+2. Giving me benefits I could get in 11ty with very little code (e.g. Prism syntax highlighting, Custom Body Class, Disqus, Unlist Posts & Pages, Widget CSS classes)
+3. Giving me benefits I could get with existing Eleventy plugins (e.g. Add Anchor Links, Easy Table of Contents)

 This could actually work!